sswez02/InForm/README.md

   🔗 <a href="https://informapp.dev/">https://informapp.dev/</a>
 </p>

-**Try it:** Ask “How often should I train each muscle group?” and switch between Beginner and Intermediate modes.
+**Try it:** Ask “How often should I train each muscle group?” and switch between Beginner and Intermediate modes

-**InForm** is an evidence-based AI assistant for training and nutrition.
+**InForm** is an evidence-based AI assistant for training and nutrition

 It combines a modern conversational UI with a **retrieval-augmented backend grounded in peer-reviewed research**.
-The project is built as a **production-style, full-stack system** to demonstrate fundamentals, clean API design, and product decisions.
+The project is built as a **production-style, full-stack system** to demonstrate fundamentals, clean API design, and product decisions

 ---

 ## Problem & Approach

-Most fitness and nutrition apps rely on generic advice or opaque AI outputs.
+Most fitness and nutrition apps rely on generic advice or opaque AI outputs

 InForm addresses this by:

-- grounding answers in **retrieved research passages**
+- Grounding answers in **retrieved research passages**
-- adapting explanation depth via **Beginner / Intermediate modes**
+- Adapting explanation depth via **Beginner / Intermediate modes**
-- exposing **citations and confidence** to the user
+- Exposing **citations and confidence** to the user

-The focus is correctness, clarity, and trust—not just fluent text generation.

 ---